 Fellow Since 2006

-This profile was prepared when Bia Barbosa was elected to the Ashoka Fellowship in 2006.
+This description of Bia Barbosa's work was prepared when Bia Barbosa was elected to the Ashoka Fellowship in 2006.

 Bia Barbosa is strengthening the public will and institutional mechanisms needed to open the Brazilian media to greater public participation.